- Remove credit cards from your wallet, but keep accounts open.

 - Talk to your credit card issuer about lowering your rate.

 - If you can’t get a better rate, look into balance-transfer offers.

 - Consider a personal loan to pay off the balance.

 By now, you’ve heard it a million times: Credit card debt is a huge drain on your finances.
 But indulge us while we explain just how dangerous it really can be.

-Let’s say you, like the average American household with credit card debt, carry a $16,000 balance on your cards, which have the average interest rate of 15 percent.
-If you pay a 3 percent monthly minimum, it’d take 20 years—that’s two decades—to zero it out.
-Oh, and you’d spend $11,000 in interest.
+Let’s say you, like the average American household with credit card debt, carry a $15,500 balance on your cards, which have the average interest rate of nearly 17 percent.
+If you pay a 3 percent monthly minimum, it’d take 21 years—that’s more than two decades—to zero it out.
+Oh, and you’d spend more than $13,000 in interest.

 Ready to get out of the red?
 Here’s how to free yourself from that plastic ball and chain—fast.